WHY CHOOSE BLUE DOT?

 Solar Installer Considerations:

 The Solar Company you select should ensure that all equipment is installed per electrical and structural specifications and that the system location and orientation is optimized based on site parameters.
-When considering a solar installer, consider the following: (By the way, Blue Dot checks all of the boxes)
+When considering a solar installer, consider the following: (By the way, Blue Dot checks all the boxes)

 Is the company familiar with local permitting and interconnection processes?
 Acquiring building permits and utility interconnect can be a process.
 Make sure the installer you select is familiar with the local and regional procedures.
 It will save you time and aggravation.